The voyaging canoe Hōkūleʻa under sail off the coast of Hawaiʻi.

 • Multiple ways of knowing.
 Scientific, Indigenous, local, and lived knowledge each have standing here.

-• Stewardship.
-We care for the people, relationships, and institutions that make durable management possible, not only the places.
+• Care.
+We tend the people, relationships, and institutions that make durable management possible, not only the places.

 • Humility and curiosity.
 We listen first, stay adaptable, and keep learning alongside the people we serve.